Xtigyro/kindadm/README.md

 5. `helmfile` binary.
 6. `kind` binary.

-It can be run multiple times and be used even just to update to the latest stable versions of `kubectl`, `helm-diff`, and `helmfile`.
+It can be run multiple times.

 ## Credits